jpswade/jpswade.github.io/_drafts/reviewing-code.md

 Don't rely on just the online tools though.
 You'll find that it's often useful to have the command line tools at your finger tips.

+Tooling up is about being able to measure success.
+Not only the measurment of the success of your code, but the success of your code reviews.
+You'll want you and your team to decide how to measure the effectiveness of a code review, you can then begin to improve those metrics by setting [SMART criteria](https://en.wikipedia.org/wiki/SMART_criteria).

+There's lots of metrics to think about, such as measuring how long a peer review is open for, how many comments are added, what the volume of change is, to name a few.
+It's important to use metrics that are easily and consistently repeatable, so measure processes that are automated or tightly controlled.

 ## Wrapping up

 Once you've set a standard, shared the knowledge and tooled up, there's really no excuse for long, drawn out peer reviews.